Skip to main content

 Overview

-The TypeScript transform allows you to execute custom TypeScript code on each record in your pipeline.
+The TypeScript transform lets you execute custom TypeScript (or JavaScript) code on each record in your pipeline.
 This is useful for:

 • Complex data transformations not supported by SQL